luq-mn/Competence/readme.md

 An economy/currency focused Discord bot, made as a fun part-time project, using the [pycord](https://pycord.dev/) and built-in SQLite3 Python libraries.

 > [!WARNING]
 > This bot is under active development, and may not be functioning as intended.
-Expect regularmajorsignificant changes/overhauls.
+Expect overhauls and bugs, and changes without prior notice.

 ## Features